LATechBulldawg/Perkins_Kamden_Python_Portfolio/README.md

 4) Prompt the user to save the file as a protein sequence

 5) Print the amino acid sequence

+### Script Details
+For my transcribing and translation code, I used the SIM1 gene.
+Details about this gene can be found on NCBI using the following link:

+Per NCBI, here is a summary of the gene: "Enables protein heterodimerization activity.
+Involved in ureteric bud development.
+Acts upstream of or within regulation of DNA-templated transcription.
+Located in nucleus.
+Is expressed in several structures, including central nervous system; embryo mesenchyme; future brain; genitourinary system; and sensory organ.
+Used to study obesity.
+Human ortholog(s) of this gene implicated in obesity.
+Orthologous to human SIM1 (SIM bHLH transcription factor 1). [provided by Alliance of Genome Resources, Jul 2025]"

+I chose this gene as I remember it being associated with ED, and that made me chuckle when I learned that in my youth.

 ### Transcribing DNA into RNA
 ```python